-Many liability policies for professionals and high-ranking corporate officials do not create a duty to defend.
-However, the absence of a duty to defend does not allow an insurer to avoid paying defense costs, and it does not completely eliminate an insurer's power over the defense process.
+Some liability policies for professionals and high-ranking corporate officials don't create a duty to defend.
+However, the absence of a duty to defend doesn't allow an insurer to avoid paying defense costs, and it doesn't completely eliminate an insurer's power over the defense process.

-A professional liability insurer without a duty to defend cannot force legal counsel upon a defendant, but it may still have the right to veto the insured's choice for representation.
-After a defense team has been put in place, the insurer can refuse to pay attorneys' fees if the services being provided by the defense team or the costs of those services are not considered reasonable.
+A professional liability insurer without a duty to defend often can't force legal counsel upon a defendant, but it may still have the right to veto the insured's choice for representation.
+After a defense team has been put in place, the insurer can refuse to pay attorneys' fees if the services being provided by the defense team or the costs of those services aren't considered reasonable.
 From a procedural standpoint, an insurer without a duty to defend may still require that an insured's lawyers work on an hourly basis and keep an accurate record of the time they spend performing various tasks.
 Regardless of a policy's aggregate benefit limit, the insurance contract can impose a per-hour cap on reimbursable attorneys' fees.